yh-Yusuf/housing/README.md

-Predicting USA Housing Prices With Regression
+Predicting USA Housing Prices With Regression.

 In this project, we will develop and evaluate the performance and the predictive power of a model trained and tested on data collected from houses